If you can’t find the answer to your question please get in touch.

 The historic dividend yield.
 This is included for information only and doesn’t form part of the Rank calculation.
 Instead, each company’s Rank is based on PD10, the ratio between the current share price and the average dividend paid over the past 10 years.

-The ratio between the current share price and the company’s average adjusted earnings per share over the past 10 years.
+Price to 10-year average Earnings ratio.
+The ratio between the current share price and the company’s average earnings per share over the past 10 years.
 This is used in the Rank calculation.

-Capex Ratio, measured as the ratio between a company’s 10-yr capex and 10-yr post-tax profits.
+Capex Ratio.
+Measured as the ratio between a company’s ten-year total capital investment (capex) and ten-year total post-tax profit.

 UK % (Current Holdings only):